Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

-In Eqs.~\eqref{eq:VD_Tplus} and \eqref {eq:VD_Tplus}, three parameters (\(\psi_1\), \(\psi_2\), and \(\psi_3\)) are introduced, distinguishing these transformations from those of \citet{Huang2023}.
+In Eqs.~\eqref{eq:VD_Tplus} and \eqref {eq:SL_Tplus}, three parameters (\(\psi_1\), \(\psi_2\), and \(\psi_3\)) are introduced, distinguishing these transformations from those of \citet{Huang2023}.
 In this section, we examine the roles of \(\psi_1\), \(\psi_2\), and \(\psi_3\) and demonstrate that their mechanisms stem from the damping effects in the transformation.
-This analysis here justifies the inclusion and exclusion of the parameters depending on the thermal wall conditions.
-Consequently, simplified temperature transformations are presented for the classical isothermal wall configuration.
-Furthermore, the application of the proposed transformation in near-wall modeling and its extension to more general configurations are discussed.
+This analysis justifies the inclusion and exclusion of \(\psi_3\) depending on the thermal wall conditions.
+To remove the reliance on the high-order term in \(\psi_3\), a multi-layer structure of the turbulent TKE flux is identified, which further leads to approximate models for the turbulent TKE flux and simplified temperature transformations.